 Grants are gift-aid to students which do not have to be repaid.
 In most cases financial need is an eligibility

 criterion.
-To apply for grants, students must be accepted to Muskingum University and should file the Free Application for Federal Student Aid (FAFSA) annually.
+To apply for grants, students must be accepted to Muskingum University and should file the FAFSA annually.
+Visit our Need-Based Application Process page for details on filing the FAFSA.
 Students must also be making Satisfactory Academic Progress (SAP).

 For comprehensive federal student aid information, please visit Student Aid on the Web.